Comment by remram

 I would be fairly surprised if Hezbollah opsec guidelines didn't say that you must have the pager at you at all times, and make sure it can't be accessed by others.

-• thret 10 months ago
+• thret a year ago

 This is likely the most precise large scale military strike of all time.
 You can't control for everything - some pagers might have been in the hands of innocent people - but it sure seems like an ideal attack vector.